paul-wolf/strgen/README.md

 Constructor
 -----------

-	import StringGenerator from strgen
+    from strgen import StringGenerator
-	StringGenerator(<template>)
+	sg = StringGenerator(<template>)

 Usage:

-	import StringGenerator from strgen
+    from strgen import StringGenerator
 	StringGenerator(<template>).render()

 or:

-	import StringGenerator from strgen
+	from strgen import StringGenerator
 	StringGenerator(<template>).render_list(10,unique=True)

 The latter produces a list of 10 strings that are unique within the list.

 Example:

-    >>> import StringGenerator from strgen
+    >>> from strgen import StringGenerator
 	>>> StringGenerator('[\l\d]{4:18}&[\d]&[\p]').render()
 	u'Cde90uC{X6lWbOueT'